SAP-samples/teched2023-XP264/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/Subaccoount1_TrustConfiguration.png)

 5. Logon to your personal Identity Provider - SCI Cockpit (SCI-SAP Cloud Identity service).

-   Navigate in your Subaccoount to Instance and Subscriptions
+Navigate in your Subaccoount to Instance and Subscriptions.
 Click on the tile next to the subscribt application **Cloud Identity Services** which says **Go to Application** when you hover over it.
 A new window opens with your SAP Cloud Identity Services Trail Account Cockpit.
 Bookmark the link for fast and quick access to the **SCI cockpit**.

 ## Summary